wonas2dosgwr3/measurevaluenotmoney/README.md

 ***HIGH LAND VALUE is <ins>YOU ABSOLUTELY OWN IT!!!, MINIMIZED, NOT HIGH, MONEY PRICES OF LAND!!!</ins>,  a nation of ABSOLUTE LAND OWNERS!!!***

+# ***THE HOMELESS (NON-CIRCULATING, DEBT-POWERED, MISERY-POWERED, HUMAN NEEDS-AVOIDING) DOLLAR.
+Part 11.
+Changing HANDS is not enough.***

+***Dollars that change HANDS BUT NOT HOUSES are NOT CIRCULATING!!!
+Debt is NON-CIRCULATING!!! money, does not make borrowers owners of houses or anything else, no matter how loudly the money measurers say it does.
+NO OWNERSHIP, NO TRANSACTION, NO CIRCULATION!!!
+Money needed for housing cost can't circulate, will only leave home after house cost has been paid, WHEN HOUSING IS AFFORDABLE!!!
+The homeless dollar doesn't move, stagnates building up debt instead of ownership, bogus instead of affordable prices, avoiding instead of addressing human needs.***